DarshanTada/intern-project-flutter/nhl/README.md

 flutter test
 ```

-## 📝 Assumptions & Limitations
+## 📝 Assumptions, Limitations & Compromises

-### Assumptions
+### Assumptions Made
-1. Firestore project is already set up
+1. **Firestore Project**: Assumes Firestore is already set up and accessible
-2. Service account has Firestore write permissions
+2. **Service Account**: Requires service account key with Firestore write permissions
-3. NHL Stats API is publicly accessible (no auth required)
+3. **NHL API**: Uses public NHL API (no authentication required)
-4. Firebase is configured for Flutter app
+4. **Firebase Configuration**: Assumes Firebase is configured for Flutter app (via FlutterFire CLI or manual setup)
+5. **Environment**: Backend runs locally or in a server environment with Node.js
+6. **Data Availability**: Assumes NHL API has games available for the requested dates

 ### Limitations
-1. **Rate Limiting**: No rate limiting implemented (may need for high-frequency runs)
+1. **Rate Limiting**: No rate limiting implemented for NHL API calls (may need for high-frequency runs)
-2. **Retries**: Network errors are logged but not automatically retried
+2. **Retries**: Network errors are logged but not automatically retried (would need exponential backoff)
-3. **Team Games Query**: Firestore doesn't support OR queries, so team games are filtered client-side
+3. **Team Games Query**: Firestore doesn't support OR queries natively, so team games are filtered client-side after fetching
-4. **Offline Support**: Basic offline support via Firestore caching (not fully implemented)
+4. **Offline Support**: Basic offline support via Firestore caching (not fully implemented with local database)
+5. **Team Logos**: Using placeholder icons instead of actual NHL team logos (would require NHL logo API or asset files)
+6. **Composite Indexes**: Some Firestore queries may require composite indexes (Firestore will show error if needed)

-### Compromises Made
+### Compromises & Simplifications
-1. **Team Games**: Due to Firestore query limitations, we fetch more games than needed and filter client-side
+1. **Team Games Query**: Due to Firestore query limitations (no OR operator), we fetch more games than needed (last 30 days) and filter client-side to find games for a specific team.
+This is less efficient but works within Firestore constraints.

-2. **Composite Indexes**: Some queries may require composite indexes in Firestore (will show error if needed)
-3. **Team Logos**: Using placeholder icons (would need NHL logo API or asset files)
+2. **Team Statistics**: Stats are only calculated for "final" games.
+If no final games exist yet, teams will show "No season statistics available yet".
+This is expected behavior.

+3. **Metadata Display**: Additional API fields are stored in `metadata` but only displayed in game detail screen if present.
+Not all metadata fields are rendered.

+4. **Error Handling**: Partial failures are logged but processing continues.
+This means some games might fail to ingest while others succeed.
+This is intentional to maximize data ingestion.

+5. **Date Range**: The Flutter app queries games for "today" but extends to include the next day (UTC) to account for games starting at midnight UTC.
+This is a workaround for timezone differences.

+### Impossible Requirements
+None encountered.
+All requirements from the PDF were achievable with the chosen technology stack.

 ## 🚧 What Would I Improve Next?